powerCasualUser/SAIN-Presets/README.md

 To my knowledge, presets for latest SAIN can be ported back to SPT 3.11.
 While some of the settings are added to the newer version, most of the identical parameters should work exactly the same.

-If you wish to port any preset for newer verion of SAIN back, make sure you only take the values of the settings which exist in both versions and leave the rest out.
+If you wish to port any preset made for newer verion of SAIN back, make sure you only take the values of the settings which exist in both versions and leave the rest out.
 I don't recommend outright overwriting the files.
-Manually review through each and make a change by hand so you know what you touch.
+Manually review through each and make the change by hand so you know what you touch.